kree-nickm/Moon-Mod-Tools/README.md

 1. Checkout this repository onto your server.
 2. Obtain or create a [configuration file](#configuration-file) with the bot's ID and token, among other settings described below.
 3. Run `npm install` to install all of the dependencies.

+## Running the Bot
-4. Start the bot with `node .` to use default options.
+Start the bot with `node .` to use default options.
    * If your configuration file is not `config.json` in the app directory, you can instead run `node . --config <filename>` to load your configuration file.
+To use PM2, you instead run `pm2 start --name="<bot name>" "node ."` or `pm2 start --name="<bot name>" node -- .`
+   * You can either enclose the node command and arguments in quotes, or add all node arguments after `node --`, as above.
+   * Including a bot name is strongly recommended, otherwise PM2 will simply list the bot as "node" which may be confusing, especially in the log files.

 ## Configuration File
 Example configuration file: